algorithmsbooks/optimization/README.md

 * p.
 109: Alg 7.7, yr ≤ yh changed to yr < yh (thanks to Ellis Brown)
 * p.
 116: Multivariate direct was using max half-width rather than the distance from cell center to vertex.
 Changed text to "The lower bound for each hyper-rectangle can be computed based on the longest center-to-vertex distance and center value.".
 Updated Algs 7.10 and 7.11 to use vertex_dist() and OrderedDict. (thanks to Ross Alexander)
 * p.
 119: Alg 7.11 method for computing potentially optimal intervals was incorrect.
 [Updated algorithm is here.](https://github.com/sisl/algforopt-errata/blob/master/p119.pdf)
 * p.
-122: ex 7.2: The interval centers were incorrect. (thanks to Ross Alexander)
+122: Ex 7.2: The interval centers were incorrect. (thanks to Ross Alexander)
 * p.
-127: ex 8.1: Change caption to: "Positive spanning sets for $\mathbb{R}^2$." (thanks to Ross Alexander) Swap columns 2 and 3 and note that "the lower triangular generation strategy can only generate the first two columns of spanning sets."  (thanks to Kaijun Feng)
+127: Ex 8.1: Change caption to: "Positive spanning sets for $\mathbb{R}^2$." (thanks to Ross Alexander) Swap columns 2 and 3 and note that "the lower triangular generation strategy can only generate the first two columns of spanning sets."  (thanks to Kaijun Feng)
 * p.
 127: Make x's in final sentence bold
 * p.
-128: eq 8.5: Remove unnecessary min
+128: Eq 8.5: Remove unnecessary min
 * p.
 128: Alg 8.2: Change for loop over j to set the lower triangular components rather than upper.
                    Use D on right hand side of `D = L[:,randperm(n)]`.
 * p.
 132: Change `r` is drawn uniformly at random from [1,-1] to use [1,-1] (thanks to Nancy Ammar)